 Making a decision on a Formal Access Application

-Housing NSW must refuse access to certain information outlined in Schedule 1 of the GIPA Act, as there is a conclusive presumption of an overriding public interest against disclosure.
+FACS Housing must refuse access to certain information outlined in Schedule 1 of the GIPA Act, as there is a conclusive presumption of an overriding public interest against disclosure.
 Examples of these certain types of information include:

 - Information that was prepared for the dominant purpose of submission to Cabinet